udaymungalpara/learning-GO/README.md

 # learning-GO
-# this is repo of learning Golang
+# This repo is learning Golang.